 Monitor the logs and processes of all nodes to ensure the Stardog server process has stopped before restarting or terminating the underlying system.

-If you are running Stardog in a container you should stop the cluster via
+If you are running Stardog in a container, you should stop the cluster via

-First, note which node is the coordinator since this is the first node that will be started as part of the upgrade.
+After backing up all nodes, note which node is the coordinator since this is the first node that will be started as part of the upgrade.

 stardog-admin cluster info will show the nodes in the cluster and which one is the coordinator.